-4. For hybrid disk resources: After shutting down the current servers, execute the following command on all the other servers:
+4. For hybrid disk resources: after shutting down the server with the clpbackup.sh command, execute the following command on all the other servers:

-'''

 clpbackup.sh --pre --only-shutdown

-'''

 Note: When the command is executed, automatic startup of the cluster service is set to disabled and the server shuts down.